 Tours & Attractions

-Other than the Gas and Oil element of Roma , she also is also home to Australias largest cattle sales, held every tuesday and thursday.
+Known for Gas and Oil production, Roma is also is also home to Australia's largest cattle sales, held every Tuesday and Thursday at the Roma Saleyards.
 Tourists are welcome to come along and join in the unique atmosphere of a true outback experience, something that would not usually enter the travellers itinary.
 With all the action, the call of the auctioneer, the fall of the hammer, the big hats and even bigger personalities and of course the smell of it, a day at the sales is a day not to be forgotten!

 "King of the Cattle Duffers".